brooth/jeta-samples/hello-jeta/README.md

 ### Step 5: Metacode

 All the required for code generating classes are created and we're ready to try.
-But first we need to add `jeta.properties` file in order to config `Jeta`.
+But first, we need to add `jeta.properties` file in order to configurate `Jeta`.
 You can find more details about this file [on this page](http://jeta.brooth.org/guide/config.html).
 The file should be located in the root package.
-For out tutorial its content would be:
+For our tutorial its content would be:

 ```properties
 metasitory.package=org.brooth.jeta.samples